5 Questions to Ask a Financial Advisor

 The former type of advisor has a narrower purview--investments--than do financial planners, who consider all major aspects of a financial plan, not just investments: insurance, estate planning, and household budgeting, to name a few.
 However, it's worth noting that the best investment advisors think holistically about their clients' plans, while many financial planners possess topnotch investing acumen.
 So there's not necessarily a bright line.

-If you're seeking a financial planner: Ask prospective planners about their areas of special expertise, and the demographic they typically serve.
-If you've identified specific areas you need to work on--for example, figuring out how your small-business ownership impacts the rest of your personal financial plan--ask the planner if he's had experience with situations like yours.
+If you're seeking a financial planner: Ask prospective planners about their areas of special expertise, and the demographic groups they typically serve.
+If you've identified specific areas you need to work on--for example, figuring out how your small-business ownership impacts the rest of your personal financial plan--ask the planner if she's had experience with situations like yours.
 Also look for someone who has earned the certified financial planner or chartered financial consultant designation, discussed below.

 If you're seeking an investment advisor: Ask about investment strategy: Does it jibe with your own philosophy?
 Does the advisor use basic portfolio building blocks like low-cost mutual funds, or dabble in more arcane investments like futures and options?
 Is the strategy readily understandable?
 (If not, ask every question you can think of until it is.
 If the advisor gets exasperated, you're not a match.)
 The gold-standard designation for this type of advisor is the chartered financial analyst.